Axillary arch: Variation

 The shape, size, insertion and origin of the arch can vary widely.
 The arch usually occurs on both sides of the body; but may also occur only on one side.
 The muscular component of the arch varies, with some arches seen to be purely fibrous.
 The origin can be a direct continuation of the latissimus dorsi muscle fibres, originate with the tendinous element of the latissimus dorsi, or be a mixture of the two types originating from both the muscle and the tendon.

-The prevalence of the axillary arch in the European population is around 5.3%, but this varies considerably among different genetic groups; lower in the Turkish population and more prevalant in the Chinese population.
+The prevalence of the axillary arch in the European population is around 5.3%, but this varies considerably among different genetic groups; lower in the Turkish population and more prevalent in the Chinese population.

 The axillary arch may insert into the tendon of the pectoralis major muscle, the fascia of the coracobrachialis muscle, or the fascia covering the biceps brachii muscle.
 Insertion into the pectoralis major muscle proper, the long head of the biceps brachii muscle, the coracoid process, the pectoralis minor muscle, the axillary fascia and to the bone at the crest of the greater tubercle of the humerus inserting distal to the insertion of the pectoralis major muscle have all been reported.